RHIT-CSSE/csse332/ClassMaterials/Exam1Prep/exam1guide.md

   we've given you plus any code you have written
 * No google/other websites but you can use manpages and the professors (maybe) can be your google
-* SPECIAL for COVID-19 limited good (listen to my lecture)
 * We try to note the fundamental skills we are looking for in each of the parts...be sure you can confidently do those things
 * We will expect you to solve novel problems on the exam, not simply